Build a channel from scratch - Part 1: Getting started

 - Part 1: Getting started - YOU ARE HERE

 - Part 3: Connecting to the community

 To download the source code for the completed project, click channel_project.zip.

 Disclaimer: Zendesk provides this article for demonstration and instructional purposes only.
 The channel developed in the article should not be used in a production environment.
 Zendesk does not provide support for developing a channel.
-Please post any issue in the comments section below or search for a solution online.

 When the channel is in place, the experience for customers and agents will look as follows.